gefgu/100-days-of-code/log.md

 **Today's Progress**:

-- Did my second open source contribution: Fixed some styling problems for the @mat
+- Did my second open source contribution: Fixed some styling problems for the @matrixdotorg.
 - Polished the friendship logic of my Facebook Clone.

+**Thoughts**:

+**Link(s) to work**:

+### Day 67: August 17th, 2022

+**Today's Progress**:

+- Built the user page in my Facebook Clone.
+- Did a pull request in another open source issue.
+Hoping to get it approved!

 **Thoughts**: